 Loading up the car full to the brim often means that soon enough you can’t find a single thing in there.
 So, instead of arriving at the campsite and burning daylight all day long trying to get settled, it’s best if everything is neatly packed into transparent boxes.

 2. Bring Sandpaper for your Matches

 Matches can be a tricky little thing among all the stuff you would be bringing.
 They are small, and easily get wet, lost, or broken.
 That’s why you would do well to coat your matchbox in sandpaper.
 It serves both as protection for the matches and helps light them.

 3. Make Spoons out of a Plastic Bottle

 Rather than haul all that heavy cutlery, almost any bottle can easily be turned into about five spoons.
 All you have to do is cut the lower part of the bottle into vertical strips.
 Then the bulges at the bottom can easily serve as spoon heads.

 4. Remove Ticks With a Wet Q-tip

-Have you ever been woken up from a deep and peaceful sleep by the stinging bite of a tick?
+Have you ever been woken up from a deep and peaceful sleep by the unnerving bite of a tick?
 The little critters are extremely hard to get rid of, but the best way to do this is by dipping a q-tip into some oil and putting pressure on them.
 It will make the tick unlatch as it searches for air.
 Of course, you can try to prevent ticks altogether by using tick repellent during the day.

 5. Use a Coffee Can as a Toilet Paper Holder